ayushpathak299/outage_data/README.md

 ### 2. Schedule

-The workflow runs automatically daily at 6:00 AM UTC.
+The workflow runs automatically daily at 2:00 AM UTC.
 It processes the previous day's outage data.
+You can adjust the schedule by editing the cron expression in `.github/workflows/daily_etl.yml`.

 ### 3. Manual Trigger